JagjitBhatia-UIC/homework5/README.md

     sleep(1);
   endif
 ```
+`ifndef` is a preprocesser macro meaning "if not defined."
+When compiling the concurrent server we use the
+`-D CONCURRENT` flag.
+The ifndef will make sure this section of code is compiled when `-D CONCURRENT` is not
+applied.
 `sleep()` puts the process to sleep for 1 second.
 Try making 100 requests to your server again.
 How long
 does it take now?
 Use the `time` utility to get an exact value.